chopfitzroy/dotfiles-experiment/README.md

 The primary reason for using Zsh over something like [Fish](https://fishshell.com/) is that Zsh is Bash compatiable, meaning it _just works_ with a lot of tools I already use.

-[Sheldon](https://sheldon.cli.rs/) plugin manager keeps my plugin config _outside_ of my `.zshrc`, this creates a clear separation between what is my config and what is plugins.
+[Sheldon](https://sheldon.cli.rs/) plugin manager keeps the plugin config _outside_ of the `.zshrc`, this creates a clear separation between what is my config and what is plugins.

-[Starship prompt](https://starship.rs/) keeps my prompt config outside of my `.zshrc`, additionally it supports a number of different shells meaning if I ever switch shells I can likely bring this with me.
+[Starship prompt](https://starship.rs/) keeps the prompt config outside of the `.zshrc`, additionally it supports a number of different shells meaning if I ever switch shells I can likely bring this with me.

 ### Terminal 🧶

-[WezTerm](https://wezfurlong.org/wezterm/) for the following reasons:

-- It works on macOS and Windows
+[WezTerm](https://wezfurlong.org/wezterm/) has a number of features that make it particularily appealing, some of the primary reasons are:

 - It works well with WSL 2
-- It has as in built multiplexer which allows it to get around some [historic issues](https://github.com/kovidgoyal/kitty/issues/391#issuecomment-638320745)
+- It works on macOS, Linux and Windows
 - It has fallback font support which allows me to use any font I like with [Nerd Fonts symbols](https://sw.kovidgoyal.net/kitty/faq/#kitty-is-not-able-to-use-my-favorite-font)
+- It has a built in multiplexer which prevents some [historic issues](https://github.com/kovidgoyal/kitty/issues/391#issuecomment-638320745) associated with using multiplexers

 ## Theming 🌈